PrajwalMReddy/KannadaDisco/course/basic_phrases.md

 # Basic Phrases

-### Before systematically learning Kannada, it helps to know a few basic words and phrases.
+### Before systematically learning Kannada, it helps to know a few basic words and phrases to get familiar with the language as well as to have some commonly used, helpful vocabulary on hand.

 |         English         |       Kannada       |   Transcription   |
 |:-----------------------:|:-------------------:|:-----------------:|